citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreStatusRequestModel.md

 HasSimpleResults returns a boolean if a field has been set.

+### SetSimpleResultsNil

+`func (o *BackupRestoreStatusRequestModel) SetSimpleResultsNil(b bool)`

+ SetSimpleResultsNil sets the value for SimpleResults to be an explicit nil

+### UnsetSimpleResults
+`func (o *BackupRestoreStatusRequestModel) UnsetSimpleResults()`

+UnsetSimpleResults ensures that no value is present for SimpleResults, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)